Wellfleet Beaches & Ponds

 Cape Cod National Seashore beach entrance fees and permits: https://www.nps.gov/caco/

-***Please note that parking and beach policies have changed in 2020 due to COVID-19, please refer to the Town/NPS website listed above for updated information.
+***Please note that parking and beach policies may have changed due to COVID-19, please refer to the Town/NPS website listed above for updated information.

 Wellfleet Kettle Ponds